 Continuing Professional Development (CPD)

-The completed certificate program courses qualify towards credentialing for the Canadian Academy of Pain Management (CAPM).
-For more information, please visit www.canadianapm.com/credentialing.html.
+The completed certificate program courses qualify towards credentialing for the Canadian Academy of Pain Management (CAPM), visit www.canadianapm.com/credentialing.html for more information.

 Please note: McGill University reserves the right to make changes to the certificate, content and services as it deems necessary.